pages-themes/minimal/index.md

-## Summary
+## About
 * * *
-As a Test Specialist at IBM, I design, develop, and implement test plans, test cases, and test processes for various projects, ensuring high-quality and swift corrective actions.
-I have worked on an internal project that enhanced my knowledge and skills as a software tester, and enabled me to collaborate with different teams and stakeholders.

-I am also pursuing a Master of Science in Data Science using Machine Learning and AI at Liverpool John Moores University, where I am learning how to apply advanced analytical techniques and algorithms to solve real-world problems.
-I have a Master of Computer Applications in Computer Science from Silicon Institute of Technology, where I gained a strong foundation in programming, data structures, and algorithms.

-I am passionate about computer vision and cloud engineering, and I am always eager to learn new technologies and tools.
-I enjoy playing video games with challenges and storylines in my free time, as they stimulate my creativity and problem-solving skills.
-My goal is to leverage my testing and data science skills to create innovative and impactful solutions for the industry.
+I wear two hats: software tester and aspiring data scientist.
+On the software side, I bring years of experience ensuring software quality through meticulous manual and automated testing.
+I design test cases, identify bugs, and champion data security - all crucial for delivering reliable software.

+But my passion extends beyond testing.
+I'm currently pursuing a Master's in Data Science from Liverpool John Moores University, specializing in Machine Learning (ML) and Artificial Intelligence (AI).
+This deep dive into data analysis complements my testing background perfectly.
+The analytical skills and attention to detail honed through testing are invaluable assets in building and evaluating complex ML models.

+Here's where it gets exciting.
+My data science education opens doors to automate testing processes – a natural progression that leverages both skillsets.
+Furthermore, the field of AI testing is rapidly evolving, and my combined experience positions me for a potential future transition into a role like AI Test Engineer.

+In essence, I'm building a unique bridge between software development and data-driven insights.
+This dual expertise positions me as a valuable asset in a world increasingly reliant on both software quality and data-driven decision making.
+With my testing experience providing a solid foundation, I'm eager to leverage the power of data science to create innovative solutions for the future.

 **LinkedIN**: [Link to another page](./another-page.html).